-3.3 Diversity and non-discrimination
+3.4 Diversity and non-discrimination

-The Supplier shall prohibit and fight negative discrimination based on account of a person's age, ethnicity, race or colour, national origin, religion or belief, political or other opinion, gender, sexual orientation or disability, and shall promote diversity, equality of opportunity or treatment in employment and occupation.
-The Supplier shall treat all employees with respect and shall not use corporal punishment, mental or physical coercion, any form of abuse or harassment or threat of such treatment.
+The Supplier shall prohibit and combat any discrimination based on factors such as gender, race, color, ethnic origin, social/economic class, sexual orientation or gender identity, language, religion or belief, political opinion, nationality, place of birth, migration, health condition, disability or age.
+The Supplier shall promote diversity, equality of opportunity, and equitable treatment in employment and occupation.
+All employees must be treated with respect, and the use of corporal punishment, mental or physical coercion, any form of abuse or harassment is strictly prohibited.

-3.4 Remuneration
+3.5 Remuneration